circleci/circleci-docs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Technical problem with the site
+about: Tell us about a technical problem with the site
 ---

 # Location
-- Where did you notice this bug?
-If the bug appeared on a specific document, please copy and the paste link here.
+If the bug appeared on a specific document, please paste a link to the document.

 # Problem Details
+To help us fix the bug,
+please answer the following questions:

 - What happened?
 - What did you expect to happen?
 - What steps did you take to make this happen?